 Breakup by End-Use:

-Based on end-use, the report finds that bisphenol A (BPA) currently represents the largest segment of phenol and accounts for around a half of the total share.
-BPA finds vast applications in the production of epoxy resins and polycarbonate which are further used for manufacturing food and beverage containers, medical devices, electronic equipment, household appliances, automotive parts, etc. BPA is followed by phenolic resins, caprolactam and alkyl phenyls.
+Based on end-use, the report finds that bisphenol A (BPA) currently represents the largest segment of phenol and accounts for around a half of the total global market.
+BPA finds vast applications in the production of epoxy resins and polycarbonate which are further used for manufacturing food and beverage containers, medical devices, electronic equipment, household appliances, automotive parts, etc. BPA is followed by phenolic resins, caprolactam, alkyl phenyls and others.

 The phenol market is fragmented with the presence of several large and small manufacturers who compete in terms of quality and prices.
 Some of the biggest players operative in the market are: